Learn all modes

 Go to Phrygian Dominant.

 Similar to Ionian in that we build it by first playing a chord shape, then a Major Pentatonic, then add two notes.

 Mixolydian – Chord V

-When practising this we again first play a chord shape, a major pentatonic and then the last two notes to create this mode which will always work over chord V.
+When practicing this we again first play a chord shape, a major pentatonic, and then the last two notes to create this mode which will always work over chord V.

 Aeolian – Chord VI

 From this point, we add the two intervals that give the Aeolian scale its distinctive sound.

 The Aeolian mode is also known as the natural minor scale or just “minor”.